 Safety properties: specification of a set of relations between inputs and outputs written in English, but later expressed using UPPAAL.

-In the document “Machine Design”, the System Level Requireents, as well as the connections between different parts of the machine and the microcontroller, the so-called machine interface, must be completely and accurately described.
+In the document “Machine Design”, the System Level Requirements, as well as the connections between different parts of the machine and the microcontroller, the so-called machine interface, must be completely and accurately described.

-Objectives Software Specification
+Objective Software Specification

-The objectives of Software Specification are to write a description, as accurately as possible, of the required behaviour of the PP2.
+The objective of Software Specification is to write a description, as accurately as possible, of the required behaviour of the PP2.
 Described are:

 Which signals from the machine interface are inputs to the program, and what these signals represent.